Javascript Prototype: An Object-Oriented Programming Introduction

 person2.greet(); // output: "Hello, my name is Sanjay and I am 23 years old."

-In example, we have a Person constructor function with a greet function added to its prototype.
-We then create an instance of Person and call the greet function on it to output a message.
+function added to its prototype.
+We then create an instance of Person

-Finally, we call the greet function on both person1 and person2, and they output their respective messages.
+, and they output their respective messages.

 By cloning objects with prototypes in this way, we can create new objects that inherit the properties and methods of an existing object, while still being able to modify their own properties.
 This can be useful when creating new objects that are similar to existing ones, but with some differences in their properties.